 Today’s lesson is on using PPC advertising to increase the odds that their search leads them to your school.

 Perhaps your school is already running a Pay-Per-Click campaign, perhaps your competitors are, or both.
 Either way, one thing is certain.
-In the highly competitive higher education market, more and more colleges and universities are seeing the value of using Pay-Per-Click services to connect with prospective students.
+In the highly competitive higher education PPC market, more and more colleges and universities are seeing the value of using Pay-Per-Click services to connect with prospective students.

 PPC Advertising 101

 Just as its name suggests, Pay-Per-Click advertising is a method of online marketing in which you only pay when your ad is clicked.
 The most popular form of PPC is Google AdWords, but colleges and universities are also running successful ad campaigns on social media and other platforms.

 Search PPC enables any advertiser to create an ad campaign — strategically targeting keywords and audience types.
 A search engine (platform) then displays the ads to the viewers the advertiser is trying to reach.
 Google AdWords is an example of search PPC.

 Advertisers bid on keywords and audience types, taking into account the value of displaying a carefully constructed ad to a targeted viewer at the exact moment their search is occurring.
 (Google provides extensive keyword search data and suggested bids.)
 Essentially, it allows any advertiser to buy visits to their website rather than relying solely on unpaid “organic” search.